sbanerjee1776/CourseProject-Samsung/CodeBook.md

 Note 1: The working directory must contain the "UCI HAR Dataset" directory.
 This directory is obtained when the Samsung dataset is unzipped.

-Note 2: Shorter variable names such as Acc for Acceleration, Gyro for Gyroscope etc. were preferred over the longer forms to keep the variable names manageable for subsequent analysis
+Note 2: Shorter variable names such as Acc for Acceleration, Gyro for Gyroscope etc. were preferred over the longer forms to keep the variable names manageable for subsequent analysis.
+The Google R StyleGuide has been followed as far as possible.
+See [google](https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml)

 run_analysis.R takes the Samsung data set does the following things that generates the tidy data file that contains the means of the means and standard deviations of the original measurements grouped by subject ID and by activity